 This doesn't mean we should abandon space exploration entirely.
 Scientific missions that expand our understanding of the universe-telescopes, robotic probes, planetary research-are invaluable.
+Mastering the ability to deflect asteroids, to avoid them colliding with Earth, is essential.
 But colonization?
 Commercial tourism?
 Mining asteroids for profit while Earth burns?
 That's not exploration; it's escapism dressed up as destiny.

+Colonizing Mars isn't a Plan B-it's a fantasy fueled by those who think money can buy immunity from collapse.
+True resilience means learning to thrive within limits, not fleeing from them.
 The real frontier isn't out there.
 It's right here-learning how to live sustainably, equitably, and peacefully on the only planet that, so far, doesn't try to kill us the moment we step outside.